 The Primary Years Programme (PYP) focuses on the heart as well as the mind, and addresses social, physical, emotional and cultural needs along with academic needs.
 At the heart of the PYP is a commitment to structured inquiry as a vehicle for learning.
 It provides an internationally designed model for the learner to construct meaning and incorporates guidelines on student learning styles, teaching methodologies and assessment strategies.

 The curriculum framework is an expression and an extension of three interrelated questions:

 At the center of the PYP curriculum are five essential elements: knowledge, concepts, skills, attitudes, and action.
 The programme helps students acquire a holistic understanding of six main organizing themes through the interrelatedness of these essential elements.
 The PYP identifies a body of knowledge for all students in all cultures in six subject areas:

 What do we want the children to know?
 In answering this question, the program of inquiry is organized into six theme-driven units under seven disciplines.
 The following provides the framework for the content of the program:

 What we want the students to be able to do is addressed in the element of learning skills within the units of inquiry.
-The construction of meaning and understanding is complemented by the students acquiring and applying a range of skills.
+The construction of meaning and understanding is complemented by the students acquiring and applying a range of learning skills:

-Attitudes COUNT!
-As part of the PYP we focus on the development of positive attitudes towards people, towards the environment and towards learning.
-At ISPS, the attitudes are addressed explicitly throughout every aspect of our curriculum.
+Attitudes count!
+As part of the PYP we focus on the development of positive attitudes towards people, the environment and learning.
+These attitudes are embodied in the IB learner profile to develop active, compassionate and lifelong learners.
+At ISPS, the learner profile traits are addressed explicitly throughout every aspect of our curriculum.